theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: The numeric value of the sequence of digits contained in the character string, as an integer.
 Null if the character string cannot be converted into a number.
 LONG_MAX = 2147483647 if the conversion results in an overflow.
 LONG_MIN = -2147483647 - 1 if the conversion results in an underflow.
     :rtype: Variable

-.. py:function:: StrLeft(variable str, variable count)
+.. ven:function:: StrLeft(variable str, variable count)

     The StrLeft function extracts the first (leftmost) characters of a string and returns a copy of the extracted substring.
 The number of characters extracted is equal to the input variable "count".
 If "count" is longer than the string, the entire string is returned.